bgamari/ghc-wiki-import/building/cross-compiling.md

 Only llvm versions == 3.0 and \>= 3.2 support GHC for ARM targets.
 There was a regression in llvm version 3.1, the result of which is bad generated code that crashes.

+### iOS

+See the [Cross Compiling to iOS](building/cross-compiling/i-os) page, but also take note of the ARM-specific notes above.